Wankupi/Wankupi/cv.typ

   date: "Spring 2024",
   extra: gitee("Wankupi/typeinfer"),
 )[
-  - This project aims to verify a C program "type inference" by COQ.
+  - This project aims to verify a C program "type inference" by Coq.
-  - My work is to prove the correctness of the type inference algorithm, while my partner's is to prove the C program do implement the algorithm.
+  - My work is to prove the correctness of the type inference algorithm, while my partner's is to prove the C program does implement the algorithm.
-  - Above 2k lines of COQ code.
+  - Above 2k lines of Coq code.
 ]

 #item(